5 design tips for product managers

 This series of blogs aims to collect the most typical mistakes made during software development and good practices related to functional and visual UI design, what we often just call digital design.

 Users want quick and easy access to the main benefits of your product.
 Provide them just that.
-Too many features in a UI can lead users into a state of analysis paralysis and cause them to develop a negative emotion towards your application.
+Too many features in a UI/application screen can lead users into a state of analysis paralysis and cause them to develop a negative emotion towards your application.
 Also, you can save a considerable amount of development time too by skipping unnecessary features.
 Go through your list of functions and think it over:

 - Is this a function that users will actually recognise?